 I really wanted Wonder Woman to be good.
 I partly felt like DC deserved a winner after a rough stretch of late (see Suicide Squad and Batman v.
 Superman).
 But mostly I wanted this character to be done right, especially in our current cultural and political climate.

 Wonder Woman was good.
 Really, really good.
 It was exciting, funny, emotional and it depicted Diana Prince as one of the strongest heroes (of any gender) we have seen on film.
 Previously, I defined my Heroism Quotient (HQ) and Villainy Quotient (VQ).
-I rate pop culture heroes along five factors (0-20), yielding a Heroism Quotient (HQ) with a maximum score of 100.
+I rate pop culture heroes on five factors (0-20), yielding a Heroism Quotient (HQ) with a maximum score of 100.
 The higher the HQ, the more heroic the hero.
 The factors are inspired by the thinking of Dr. Philip Zimbardo, who has explored heroism following his ground-breaking work on the roots of evil with the Stanford prison experiment.

 To date, the highest HQ I’ve given has been Indiana Jones’ 95.
 Could Wonder Woman set a new record?
 Here’s how I rate her on the HQ factors: